 Ann has exhibited and sold her work since 2005 and her paintings are in many private collections.
-Since that time, Ann has shown her work in well-received yearly solo exhibits at various venues in Albuquerque.
+Since that time, Ann has shown her work in well-received yearly solo exhibits at various venues and galleries in Albuquerque.

 Born in San Francisco, Ann and her family soon moved to the rolling hills of Bennett Valley near Santa Rosa, California.
 There she spent her childhood immersed in the beauty of the countryside.
 Her inherent love of the natural world, with its diversity in landscape and vibrant color was nurtured and would eventually be reflected on her canvases.